About Queensland, Australia

 International students can choose to come to Australia for a minimum of 3 months (one school term) or for a number of years in order to complete their high school studies.
 Students will need to meet the visa requirements for their country of origin.
-Please contact the Australian embassy in your home country for information on the terms and condition for obtaining a student visa or more information can be obtained from the Department for Immigration and Border Protection website.
+Please contact the Australian embassy in your home country for information on the terms and condition for obtaining a student visa or more information can be obtained from the Department of Home Affairs website.
 Find out more about Queensland Schools.

 What if I have graduated from high school already?

 EQI will accept applications from students for the international student program provided the period between graduation and entry to our program is no greater than six months.